-Theremidi Orchestra Women Section presented a tribute to female composers of electronic music from 1950s and 60s like Daphne Oram, Delia Derbyshire, Else Marie Pade, Eliane Radigue at the Red Dawns Feminist and Queer Festival, Menza pri koritu, Ljubljana, Slovenia.
+Theremidi Orchestra Women Section presented a tribute to female composers of electronic music from 1950s and 60s like Daphne Oram, Delia Derbyshire, Else Marie Pade, Eliane Radigue at the 14th International Feminist and Queer Festival Red Dawns, Menza pri koritu, Ljubljana, Slovenia.

 Theremidi is believed to be one of the oldest electronic music instruments, and, most probably, the only one which may be played without touching.
 It emerged in the 1920s as a by-product of radio invention, and is, when connected to the computer, a developed form of the elementary sensory circuits.